makeasnek/FindTheMag2/readme.md

 <b>Why don't you just say "crunch this project and if there's no work available, crunch this other project?"</b>

+There are two answers to this question depending on how you use FTM.
-This isn't possible, because the BOINC client doesn't have this ability, nor the ability to have projects be in groups.
+- Setting weight manually via project websites or account managers: This isn't possible, because the BOINC client doesn't have this ability, nor the ability to have projects be in groups.
 It's open source though so feel free to contribute to the BOINC project.
-This is actually how the BOINC control function of this tool works though, so if you use FTM to directly control BOINC, it will always prioritize the "most wanted" project depending on whether most wanted is most profitable, in your preferred projects list, etc.
+- If you use FTM to directly control BOINC, it will always prioritize the "most wanted" project depending on whether most wanted is most profitable, in your preferred projects list, etc.

 <b>What about CPUs or GPUs?
 Or different applications?</b>